We can create more connection through play than endless conversation.

 According to the Institute, free play in children develops the sense of self, as well as motor, emotional, social and cognitive skills.
 And according to Plato, “You can discover more about a person from an hour of play than in a year of conversation.”
 Here’s what that means to us:

-Big kids (adults) who play more discover more about creating connection, which is essential for our prosperity, or aliveness.
+Big kids (adults) who play more discover more about creating social connection and trust.
+No connection or trust, no village care.
+No village care, no true prosperity, or aliveness.

-On her recovery journey, Dr. Harmon discovered a paradox about feeling alive:
+On her health quest, Dr. Harmon discovered a paradox about feeling alive:

 Aliveness isn’t a thought, it’s a FEELING.